Shopping

 But after moving into the American kitchen scene, I quickly learned that the more affordable Cuisinart reigns supreme.
 Peer into the kitchens of TV chefs like Ina Garten and Martha Stewart, and you'll see Cuisinart right on the counter (Martha herself famously quipped that she'd like to put her critics in one, which tells you something about its power).

-With the help of my expert team of product testers, we’ve put the best food processor brands to the test – and we picked the Cuisinart Core Custom as the best choice for the home cook.
+With the help of my expert team of product testers, we’ve put the best food processor brands to the test – and we picked the Magimix as the best choice for keen cooks, as it's the most powerful and versatile model out there.
 We also evaluated newer machines from Ninja and Nutribullet, KitchenAid’s small, cordless models, and even cheaper attachments that can transform your trusty mixer or blender into the best food processor.
+These are the top picks from our tests.

 Quick List